shubhamsingla27/attraction-map/README.md

 # Attractions Map Interface

+## Features
 ### Login and Sign Up
 - User is able to input an email address
 - User is able to input a password.
-- User should see a link that reads “Forgot password?”,
+- User should see a link that reads “Forgot password?”

 ### User Home
 - User is able to request a password change